Our First Commission Followed by a Pandemic

 I hope you found this series helpful.
 Please share it with any writers in your life who might find it interesting.
 I send out a newsletter every couple of weeks with tips on all aspects of writing, productivity, habits, blocks and different ways of marketing yourself and your writing.
 Anyone who signs up for my newsletter gets a free 14-day writing course – perfect for kickstarting a writing routine.

 Do get in touch if you have any questions about writing animation – or any other aspect of writing that you’re struggling with.
-I might be able to address your question in a future newsletter article.
-I’ll be back again soon with articles covering a wider range of writing-related topics.
+I might be able to address your question in a future blog post.